 The RIA 15 is a loop-powered display from Endress+Hauser.
 Here, you don’t need an external power supply, as the loop can power it up.
 But check the specs before installing it because it has minimum requirements.

 Beyond that, the display has a single input, where you can read analog or HART.
 Moreover, you can install it on a panel or buy it with field housing.

 You can read the RIA15 product review here.

 The N1540 from Novus can connect to various thermocouples, Pt 100, and analog devices with voltage and current output.
 It powers up with 100 -240 AC/DC volts, but you have options for 12 to 24 VAC/DC and RS485 Modbus RTU serial communication.
 It has lots of features that you can read about here.

 One of these devices should help your operators read the milk temperature on your tank remotely.
 If you have any other questions, then we’re always ready to answer!

 To read more about the various loop indicators available in the market, you can read our Product Comparison on Loop Indicators here.

-To know more about such products, you can Ask Alex!
+To know more about such products, you can get n touch with our engineers!